Jenni Hermoso: 2021–22 season

 At the beginning of the 2021–22 season, Hermoso regained her "10" shirt number upon the departure of Kheira Hamraoui.
 Hermoso featured in FCB Femení's first ever Gamper Trophy match against Juventus, where she scored two goals and was player of the match.
 In November, she finished second in Ballon d'Or voting behind teammate Alexia Putellas.

 Hermoso finished the 2021 calendar year with 51 goals in all competitions, the most of any female footballer in the world.

-Pachuca (2022–present)
+Pachuca (2022–2023)

 After weeks of speculation about her future, Hermoso signed with Liga MX Femenil club Pachuca on 21 June 2022.
+She gave her official debut during Jornada 7 of Apertura 2022 in a win against Querétaro.
+Hermoso scored 18 goals in the regular season of Clausura 2023, making her the second highest scorer only behind teammate Charlyn Corral.
+Hermoso's three goals in the playoffs made her and Corral the joint top scorers with 21 goals over the full Clausura.

+Tigres UANL (2024–presente)

+On 1 January 2024, Hermoso signed with Tigres UANL.

 International career

 Youth national teams

-Hermoso made her debut with Spain's U-19 national team on 12 April, 2007 against Serbia in the second qualifying round for the 2007 U-19 European Championship, where she scored two goals.
+Hermoso made her debut with Spain's U-19 national team on 12 April 2007 against Serbia in the second qualifying round for the 2007 U-19 European Championship, where she scored two goals.
 Hermoso played a total of 4 official matches with Spain's U-19s.